The Brownian transport map: Almost-sure contraction properties of Brownian transport maps

-\begin{proof}{\textnormal{(of Theorem \ref{thm:causalmain})}} We start by noting that Lemma \ref{lem:rad} applies in our setting because the moment assumption holds by either convexity or the boundedness of the support (including in the Gaussian mixture case).
+We start by noting that Lemma \ref{lem:rad} applies in our setting because the moment assumption holds by either convexity or the boundedness of the support (including in the Gaussian mixture case).

 Part (1): Combining the results in Proposition \ref{prop:existsde} and plugging in $t=1$ we get: \begin{enumerate}[(a)] \item If $\cc S^2\ge 1$:

 \item If $\cc S^2<1$:

 \end{enumerate} This completes the proof.